JamesHawk585/react-hooks-practice-stocks/README.md

 - Render all the stocks onto the page.
 The styling of how a Stock should look like is already in the `Stock` component.

+  Bring stocks in at MainContainer.js
+  # Presumed Steps:

+  MainContainer:
+  1. [x] Stocks/setStocks useState hook
+  2. [x] fetch request that gets all stock in MainContainer.js ~~[] Use a generator expression to create a list of stock objects~~
+        - We already have an array of stock objects from the fetch request.
+  3. [] pass stockList as a prop to StockContiner.js
+  4. [] Append to dom in MainContainer.js using a generator expression.
+  4. [] Event Listener to add stock to portfolio array

+  PortfolioContainer:
+  1. portfolio/setPortfolio hooks to create an array of stock objects
+  2. use generator expression to create a list of stock objects
+  3. pass as props to PortfolioContainer to append to dom

+  Steps:
+  1. [x] Stocks/setStocks useState hook
+  2. [x] fetch request that gets all stock in MainContainer.js

 - Allow a user to buy a stock by clicking on it and when it is bought, it should be added to `MyPortfolio`.